Faroese Áttamannafar built at the Viking Ship Museum boatyard, 1993

 Krákan was built of pine and oak at the Viking Ship Museum boatyard in 1993.
-The "áttamannafar" (8-man boat) was used for winter fishing with hand-held lines for cod, ling and halibut.
-Not least because of its seaworthiness, in olden days it was also the most important means of transporting goods and people between the islands.
+Boats of the áttamannafar type (8-man boat) was used for winter fishing with hand-held lines for cod, ling and halibut.
+Not least because of its seaworthiness, in times past, it was also the most important means of transporting goods and people between the islands.

 Information about Krákan